CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -IpPool
-Ip pool Id configured for this connection.
+Id of the ip pool configured for this connection.

 ```yaml
 Type: string